Spring And Spring Boot Versions - header image

 • If you are using Spring in a legacy project, you can always think about upgrading to a newer Spring version if that makes sense from a business perspective (or if you want to respect the EOL announcements)- Spring versions have a high amount of compatibility (see next paragraph).

-Realistically, you’ll find Spring Framework versions 4.x-5.x, as well as Spring Boot versions 1.x-2.x used by companies, though the rare, legacy 3.x (initial release: 2009) Spring project also pops up.
+Realistically, you’ll find Spring Framework versions 4.x-6.x, as well as Spring Boot versions 1.x-3.x used by companies, though the rare, untouched-in-a-decade, legacy Spring Framework 3.x (initial release: 2009) Spring project also pops up.

-How often do new versions of Spring get released?
+How often do new versions of Spring Framework and Spring Boot get released?
 How long are they supported?

 You’ll need to differentiate between Spring Framework and Spring Boot (which builds upon Spring Framework).